coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-mchip-v23.md

 ### Confirm `dojo-env` is your default

-To confirm that dojo-env-ds is now your default environment:
+To confirm that dojo-env is now your default environment:

 - Open a Terminal window.
-- You should see `(dojo-env-ds)` appear next to your prompt automatically.
+- You should see `(dojo-env)` appear next to your prompt automatically.

 ##